 - Received a $15,000 grant in collaboration with Goodwill Industries

-- Preparing to open its its soon-to-be incubation center in the 7th Ward Community Center on the site of the former Corpus Christi School.
+- Open its its soon-to-be incubation center in the 7th Ward Community Center on the site of the former Corpus Christi School.

 “The high quality of technical assistance provided by Propeller staff and pro bono consultants launched The Guild on new trajectory that made our incorporation, business planning, and networking occur at a much higher level than would have been possible with our resources alone.”